 - CPG sales: Audio enables more offline CPG sales through effective and efficient media.
 Campaigns with a majority of audio impressions tend to outperform the rest, driving higher sales lift, ROAS, and greater reach and frequency.4

 To put it plainly, Spotify’s platform can help get your message heard.
-Create your digital audio campaign and make an impact today.
+Create your digital audio marketing campaign and make an impact today.

 - Recording Industry Association of America, Year End 2019 Revenues Report